 Lastly, colas are comprised of calyxes, which are, arguably, the most important parts of the plant for us consumers.

 Cola is the section of the plant where flowers grow but calyx is the actual flower.

 It is also known as bud or just simply flower.
-One calyx (or one bud) is made out of sugar leaves, pistils and trichomes, all of which contain cannabinoids and terpenes(psychoactive and medicinal substances).
+One calyx (or one bud) is made out of sugar leaves, pistils and trichomes, all of which contain cannabinoids and terpenes(medicinal substances and aromatic molecules).

 When you buy cannabis flowers, a cola is what you get.

 Sugar leaves are “baby” leaves that grow inside the cola.
 Unlike fan leaves, they are much smaller in size, packed with terpenes and, for that reason, they look like they’ve been sprinkled with sugar.

 Naturally, they are extremely high in psychoactive and medicinal substances.

 Pistils are thin and colorful strips inside the flower.
 They are the main reproductive organ of a female cannabis plant.

 Biologically, their sole purpose is to grab pollen from the air and develop seeds.

 Once the pistils start growing, they are usually white or pale in color, and as the plant matures, they change their color, which can be used as a non-accurate method of identifying whether a flower is ready to be harvested.